 Chris choreographed the historic opening number of the 2013 Tony Awards® and served as Associate Choreographer numerous times for the Academy Awards®.

-Nick is the UK Musical Supervisor for The Book of Mormon (London and UK tour), the Associate Musical Supervisor for MAMMA MIA!
-(London) and Musical Supervisor for the forthcoming, Dreamgirls (UK tour).
+Nick is the Musical Supervisor & Arranger The Time Traveler’s Wife, the UK Musical Supervisor for The Book Of Mormon London and the Associate Musical Supervisor for Mamma Mia!
+London.

-Recordings include: Musical Supervisor on Dreamgirls London cast album and Memphis London cast album.
-Also, Musical Director on Acorn Antiques and Tell Me on a Sunday London cast albums.
+Recordings: Co-Producer & Musical Supervisor – The Time Traveler’s Wife & Back To The Future Original London cast albums, Musical Supervisor: Dreamgirls London cast album, Memphis London cast album.
+Musical Director: Acorn Antiques and Tell Me on a Sunday London cast albums.

 He graduated from the Guildhall School of Music and has a postgraduate diploma in Advanced Instrumental Studies (Piano).

-Hugh has worked extensively in the West End and on Broadway, lighting over 200 productions worldwide and receiving many accolades for his work, including three Olivier Awards, a Tony® and a Molière.
+Hugh has worked extensively in the West End and on Broadway, lighting over 200 productions worldwide and receiving many accolades for his work including three Olivier Awards, two TONY awards and a Molière.

-Finn Ross has won two Oliviers, a Tony® and three Drama Desk Awards.
+He has won two Olivier’s, a Tony and three Drama Desk’s & four What’s on Stage Awards.

-Recent theatre includes: Back to the Future (West End), Les Misérables (West End), Sweet Charity (Donmar Warehouse), Frozen (West End and Broadway), Mean Girls (Broadway), Bat Out of Hell (West End and international), Harry Potter and the Cursed Child (West End and Broadway), The Curious Incident of the Dog in the Night-time (Broadway/West End/tour), Dusty (tour), Jagged Little Pill, In the Body of the World and The Crossing (American Repertory Theatre and Broadway), American Psycho (Broadway and Almeida), Betrayal (Broadway), Chimerica (Almeida and West End), The Tempest (RSC, Barbican), Master and Margarita, All My Sons and Shunkin (Complicite).
+Theatre: Tammy Fey, Spring Awakening (Almeida); My Neighbour Totoro (RSC); Dancin (Broadway); Back to the Future (West End, Broadway); Frozen (Westend) Les Miserables (International); Sweet Charity (Donmar), (Broadway); Mean Girls (Broadway), Bat out of Hell (Westend and International), Harry Potter and the Cursed Child (Westend & Broadway), Curious Incident of the Dog in the Night-Time (Broadway/West End/Tour); Jagged Little Pill, In the Body of the World (American Reparatory Theatre & Broadway); American Psycho (Broadway & Almedia); Betrayal (Broadway); Chimerica (Almeida & West End); The Tempest (The RSC & Barbican); Master and Margarita, All My Sons, Shunkin (Complicite)

-Dance includes: Anna Karenina (The Joffrey Ballet), The Nutcracker (Atlanta Ballet), Le Petit Prince (National Ballet of Canada), Frankenstein (Royal Ballet) and The Feeling of Going (Skånes Dansteater and Malmö Opera).
+Dance: Cinderella (The Royal Ballet), Anna Karenina (The Joffrey Ballet); The Nutcracker (Atlanta Ballet); The Feeling of Going (Skånes Dansteater and Malmö Opera)

 Upcoming highlights include: Michael Jackson’s MJ (world premiere), The Who’s Tommy revival on Broadway, Andrew Lloyd Webber’s Cinderella (world premiere) and Steven Spielberg’s Back to the Future (world premiere) in the West End.